19 July 2021

 There is also an option for students to dually enroll in the Integrated Education and Training program, allowing them to enroll in a math course and Forklift Certification course.
 Those who choose this option can earn a diploma and workforce development certification simultaneously.

-Students who completed the GED® in 2020 and 2021 at HCC included Monica Boesch, Jessica Bolan, Jessica Cook, Brittany Cullum, Toni Custer, Vanessa Doche, Matthew Edwards, Herman Fischer Jr., Ryan Glassman, Angeles Gonzalez-Morales, Abby Gray, Annika Holm, Jabrile Johnson, Peter Knight, Dylan Piper, Diana Skaggs, Brianna Taylor, Linh Truong, and Brandon Wallace.
+Students who completed the GED® in 2020 and 2021 at Harford included Monica Boesch, Jessica Bolan, Jessica Cook, Brittany Cullum, Toni Custer, Vanessa Doche, Matthew Edwards, Herman Fischer Jr., Ryan Glassman, Angeles Gonzalez-Morales, Abby Gray, Annika Holm, Jabrile Johnson, Peter Knight, Dylan Piper, Diana Skaggs, Brianna Taylor, Linh Truong, and Brandon Wallace.
 Some GED completers wished to remain anonymous.
 The College community offers its enthusiastic congratulations on the achievement of all the completers on earning their Maryland High School Diplomas!

 Darryl Rogers, Director of Adult Development & Literacy Programs, oversees Harford’s Adult Literacy Program.
 The program is funded by the Maryland Department of Labor.
 The College plans to hold the next GED® graduation ceremony in 2022.